chaara-dev/Whitelist-Bot/README.md

 - custom profile picture/banner

 - ability to set which channels are which with a slash command /set-channel [type (app/logs/get-role/etc)] [#channel-id]

+- automatically close thread and mark as abandoned if user leaves server
 ```